TheOnlyPlanet/fintree/index.md

 Further details can be found in our [research resources page](research.md).

-# Problesm we intend to solve:
+# Problems we intend to solve:

 * Co-ordination of finance between different entities.
 * Relieve excess centralisation in the network.